Edible plant · fruiting

 Care notes

-A cool-season legume for hydroponic media beds or container systems with trellis.
-EC 1.5-2.5 mS/cm. pH 6.0-7.5.
+A cool-season legume for hydroponic media beds or container systems with a trellis.
+EC 1.4-2.0 mS/cm. pH 6.0-7.0.
 Temperature: 1022°C (cool-season; heat above 25°C reduces yield and sweetness).
-Moderate light (DLI 14-20 mol/m2/day).
-Trellis or netting for climbing varieties (60180 cm depending on variety).
-From seed to harvest: 60-70 days.
-Harvest when pods are plump and bright green but before the peas inside become starchy (test by eating one).
-The harvest window is narrow: 3-5 days of optimal sweetness before the peas toughen.
-Shell immediately after picking and eat, freeze, or cook within hours for best quality.
-Each plant produces moderate yields; a large planting is needed for a meaningful fresh-pea harvest.
-The labor of shelling is the main barrier to production.
-For the freshest possible peas (incomparably better than frozen), grow your own.
+Moderate light (DLI 15-25 mol/m2/day).
+Provide a trellis or netting for climbing varieties (60180 cm depending on type).
+From seed to harvest: 60-75 days.
+Harvest when the pods are plump and bright green but before the peas inside turn starchy (taste one to check); the window of peak sweetness is only 3-5 days before the peas toughen.
+Shell immediately after picking and eat, freeze or cook within hours for best quality.
+Each plant gives moderate yields, so a large planting is needed for a meaningful fresh harvest, and the labour of shelling is the main barrier; even so, homegrown fresh peas are far better than frozen.

 Notable varieties